anoopraju31/graph-data-structure-in-javascript/README.md

 1. **Adjacency Matrix**: A two-dimensional array (or matrix) where each cell M[i][j] represents the presence or absence of an edge between vertex i and vertex j.
 2. **Adjacency List**: A collection of lists or arrays where each vertex has a list of its adjacent vertices.
 This is a more space-efficient representation, especially for sparse graphs.
 3. **Adjacency Map (or Dictionary)**: A mapping of each vertex to a collection (such as a list or set) of its adjacent vertices.
 This allows for efficient lookup of neighbors.

+### Operations in graph
+Operations on graphs typically involve manipulating the structure, vertices, or edges of the graph.
+These operations are fundamental to graph algorithms and applications.
+Here are some common operations performed on graphs:
+1. **Add Vertex**: Insert a new vertex into the graph.
+2. **Remove Vertex**: Delete a vertex from the graph along with its incident edges.
+3. **Add Edge**: Create a new edge between two existing vertices.
+4. **Remove Edge**: Delete an edge between two existing vertices.
+5. **Get Neighbors**: Retrieve the adjacent vertices of a given vertex.
+6. **isEmpty**: Checks whether a graph is empty or not, i.e., it has no vertices or edges.
+7. **size**: Returns the number of vertices (or edges) in the graph, indicating its size.
+8. **merge**: Combines two graphs by merging their vertices and edges into a single graph.
+This operation can involve resolving conflicts or maintaining consistency between the merged graphs.
+9. **Depth-First Search (DFS)**: Explores a graph level by level, visiting all neighbors of a vertex before moving to the next level.
+It finds the shortest path from the starting vertex to every other reachable vertex.
+10. **Breadth-First Search (BFS)**: Explores a graph by going as deep as possible along each branch before backtracking.
+It traverses along paths, exploring one branch fully before moving to the next.